About Good Trip

-Our Mixed Grounds are simply loose mixtures of freshly ground coffee and raw ingredients.
+Our Mixed Grounds are simply loose mixtures of our freshly ground specialty coffee and organic raw ingredients– like botanicals and spices.
 This is how we sell our Coffee Infusions, in 10oz bags of Mixed Grounds, which can be used like ground coffee for preparing hot or cold.
-We offer our Single Origin & Blend offerings in Whole Beans.
+We sell our Single Origin & Blend offerings in Whole Bean format.

 Where do you source your coffees from?

 We’re so glad you asked!
 We proudly source our coffees exclusively from women coffee producers and small-holder farmers paid above fair-trade price.
 Transparency is a big deal to us; we’ll never hide behind burnt roasts or obscure blends.
 We think you should know where your coffee comes from and the passion that went into producing it.
 Learn more about our sourcing practices, and about the badass women who produce our amazing coffees, here!